 - Pseudarthrosism a condition that occurs when there isn’t enough bone formation

 Patients can also experience a loss of flexibility in their spine after the procedure.
 However, this will vary depending on how many vertebra are being fused and where they are located along the spinal column.
-There are various complications that can occur during and after a spinal fusion, and you may want to read more about that here.
+There are various other complications that can occur during and after a spinal fusion.

 Because of the potential complications associated with this procedure, patients should always consider the alternatives to spinal fusion.